faidancroswer/trader-magic/README.md

 # TraderMagic 🧙‍♂️💹

 An AI-powered automated trading system built with Python, running entirely on your local machine.
-The system uses Ollama for AI decision-making, TAAPI.io for technical indicators, and Alpaca for trade execution.
+The system uses Ollama for AI decision-making, TAAPI.io for technical indicators, and Binance for trade execution.

 ## ✨ Features